timopruesse/machine_setup/README.md

 ### 1.0.0

-- Theoretically, other config formats can be used.
+Theoretically, other config formats can be used.
 However, a lot of the types are still hardcoded to Yaml...

+- remove hardcoded Yaml types
+- add JSON support

+### 1.1.0

+- make it possible to specify that all commands in a task should be run in parallel (this might be useful when cloning/updating a chunk of repos for example)